 1. The Frame and Screen

-I made a wooden frame with an insulating panel for the bottom.
-Next, I drilled 4 holes in each side so that air could circulate freely around it and keep things cool enough to prevent overheating of LEDs below which are crucial when using these little lights because they can get pretty hot after a while without proper ventilation!
-This box is only 5cm thick but you wouldn’t know if look at how well-made everything else appears – all parts were measured carefully before assembly began just like always
+I built a wooden frame and covered the bottom with an insulating panel.
+To allow air to circulate freely around it and keep things cool enough to prevent overheating of the LEDs underneath, which is essential when using these tiny lights because they can get very hot over time without sufficient ventilation, I bored four holes into each side.
+This box is barely 5 cm thick, but you would only know it if everything else seems to be well-made.
+As usual, all pieces were meticulously measured before assembly began.

 2. The LED Strips